Engee documentation

 Path

-Signal route from the block to the nearest block connected to the signal (highlighted in blue).
-In the table it is presented as a reference and is needed to navigate through the model.
+The route of the signal from the block to the nearest block connected by the signal (highlighted in blue).
+It is presented in the table as links and is needed to navigate through the model.

 Data type